Karsaathi Logo

 The Verdict on the Old Regime:

-Introduced in 2020 and heavily upgraded in recent budgets, the New Tax Regime is now the default option for all taxpayers.
+Introduced in 2020 and significantly updated in recent budgets, the New Tax Regime is now the standard choice for all taxpayers.
+Its idea is straightforward: provide lower base tax rates for everyone while removing almost all deductions.

-The government’s goal is twofold: simplify the tax filing process and put more liquid cash directly into the hands of citizens, allowing them to spend or invest as they see fit without being forced into specific tax-saving buckets.
+The government aims to achieve two things: simplify the tax filing process and give citizens more cash to spend or invest as they wish, without being pushed into specific tax-saving categories.

-For FY 2025-26, the new regime has become aggressively attractive for low-to-middle income earners.
+For FY 2025-26, the new regime is especially appealing for low-to-middle income earners.

 Key Features (FY 2025-26):

-Corporate NPS: Deduction for employer’s contribution to NPS under 80CCD(2) has been increased from 10% to 14% of basic salary.
+- Corporate NPS: The deduction for employer contributions to NPS under 80CCD(2) has risen from 10% to 14% of basic salary.

-What You Lose: You must forego over 70 deductions, including 80C, 80D, HRA, LTA, and home loan interest (for self-occupied properties).
+What You Lose: You will give up more than 70 deductions, including 80C, 80D, HRA, LTA, and home loan interest for self-occupied properties.

 Head-to-Head: The Income Tax Slabs for FY 2025-26